 Implied Indemnity: Traditional indemnification is a common-law right to seek all-or-nothing recovery against the primary wrongdoer where there is an independent, pre-existing relationship between the parties.
 Amrep Southwest v.
 Shollenbarger Wood Treating, 893 P.2d 438 (N.M.
 1995).
 Traditional indemnification allows a party who has been held liable without active fault to seek recovery from one who was actively at fault.
-Id..
+Id.
 The right to indemnification may be established through an express or implied contract, or may arise without agreement, and by operation of law to prevent an unjust result.
 Id.
-Traditional indemnification applies in negligence, breach of warranty, and strict liability cases where the indemnitee is in the chain of supply of a product.
+Traditional indemnification applies in negligence, breach of warranty, and strict liability cases where the indemnification is allowed only where a defendant is otherwise denied an apportionment of fault and can then seek partial recovery from another at fault.
 Id.
-Proportional indemnification is allowed only where a defendant is otherwise denied an apportionment of fault and can then seek partial recovery from another at fault.
-Id..
 The statute of limitations for indemnification claims begins running at the time of payment of settlement of the underlying claim.
 Budget Rent-A-Car Sys. v.
-Am.
+Bridgestone Firestone N. Am.
 Tire, LLC, 203 P.3d 154 (N. M. Ct.
 App.
 2008).
 Applicable statute of limitations is likely the 4-year "catch all" of N.M.
 Stat. § 37-1-4.